froggomad/Dead-Man-s-Hand/README.md

 `playHands` should use the ranker to compare the player's hands and return the resulting Winning Hand Type (ex: pair) the highest rank (ex: ace) and the Winning Player

 # Have Fun!!
+_____________

+# note: Some tradeoffs were made!

+I typically avoid using classes unless I need the features of a class.
+That said, it's much less cumbersome to track mutating state when a class is involved rather than a struct, so I went in that direction.

+It's noted in the architecture section that I'm unsure of where to put the players, but the solution I have is working.